PhracturedBlue/ESP8266MQTTMesh/README.md

 This code was developed primarily for the Sonoff line of relays, but should work with any ESP8266 board with sufficient flash memory

 ### Note for version >= 1.0
-As of version 1.0 The nodes no longer need to connect to the broker once before use.
+As of version 1.0 the nodes no longer need to connect to the broker once before use.
 Nodes can self-identify other nodes automatically and do not store any needed state on the broker.
 Nodes use the MAC address to identify other nodes, and the ESP8266MQTTMesh code will change the node's MAC address to match the required pattern.
 The MAC addresses are based on both the node's chipID as well as the mesh password, ensuring that each node will have a unique MAC address as well as that multiple meshes can run in the same area independently.